OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 1. From Cydia install aptitude and openssh
 2. SSH to your iDevice
-  * Two users are `root` and `mobile`
+  * Default users are `root` and `mobile`
   * Default password is `alpine`
 3. Change the default password for users root and mobile
 4. Add the following repository to Cydia: `https://build.frida.re`
 5. Install Frida from Cydia

 You will find many useful packages on the Cydia app store.

-6. Install following packages with aptitude:
+Recommended packages include:

 ```
 inetutils